-Capital expenditure allowances in the cashflow model prepared by AMDAD are summarised in Table 28.
+Conceptual capital expenditure allowances in the cashflow model prepared by AMDAD are summarised in Table 43.
 In addition to mining equipment and infrastructure an estimate is included for expansion of the existing process plant to 400,000 tpa capacity.
 This estimate was provided to K92ML by Mincore in its report on the Process Plant upgrade (Mincore, 2016).